0x06K/toolbox-06k/BlackPEarl/PE-Loader/Manual-Mapper/README.md

 A modular, low-level PE (Portable Executable) loader implementation that manually loads and executes Windows PE files using direct NTDLL API calls instead of standard Windows loader functions.

+## What I Learned

+- How Windows PE files are loaded into memory.
+- How to manually resolve NTDLL functions from the export table.
+- Low-level file I/O with NtCreateFile and NtReadFile.
+- Section mapping, base relocations, import resolution, TLS callbacks, and CRT initialization.
+- Memory protection handling and executing PE entry points manually.

 ## Features

 - **Manual NTDLL Function Resolution**: Resolves NTDLL functions by parsing the export table manually